 The guys behind Rorschach all met as chemical engineering students and pride themselves on their creative and experimental beers, always having 16 styles on tap that change each week.
 Their current beer list includes sours, dry hopped IPAs, saisons, gristles, stouts and even a strawberry dessert lager.
 If you’re in need of a palette cleanser, you can switch to one of three wines also on the menu.

 Only a 10 minute walk to the beach, book end your beach day at Rorschach.
 Weekend brunch includes items like egg and avocado pate and huevos rancheros.
 Come back and enjoy some post-beach beers on their rooftop patio or inside where the beer-makin’ happens.

 When you walk into Godspeed Brewery you are pleasantly surprised.
-Situated in a not-so-hot area, the brewery itself couldn’t be more refined.
+Situated in “up-and-coming” area, one might say, the brewery itself couldn’t be more refined.
 The space is well designed, has a number of long communal tables throughout, a live-kitchen at the centre and a backdrop of pristine beer tanks.

 The owner, Luc Lafontaine, was a former head brewer at Montreal’s Dieu du Ciel before opening his own brewery, Ushitora, in Japan.
 This is where the Japanese inspiration throughout Godspeed comes from.
 The beers range from stouts and IPAs to a smoked saison and their popular Dortmunder lager for something more easy-drinking.
 They also serve wine, cider, and kombucha.

-This is a brewery where you come to indulge in great beer and great food.
+This Toronto brewery is where you come to indulge in great beer and great food.
 The menu is full of delicious Japanese comfort food like Katsu sandwiches (pork cutlet) and their very popular Karaage (Japanese fried chicken).
 Grab a glass and a plate and a spot on the patio out front — you’re not going to want to leave.